veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 +------------------------------------------------------------------------------------+------------------------------------------------------------------------------------+
 ¦                              Description Of Bitstream                              ¦                                  Enumerated Types                                  ¦
 +------------------------------------------------------------------------------------+------------------------------------------------------------------------------------+
-¦// Check if isExVideoHeader flag is set to 1, signaling enhanced RTMP               ¦enum VideoFrameType {                                                               ¦
+¦// Check if isExVideoHeader flag is set to 1, signaling E-RTMP                      ¦enum VideoFrameType {                                                               ¦
 ¦// video mode.
 In this case, VideoCodecId's 4-bit unsigned binary (UB[4])           ¦    // 0 - reserved                                                                 ¦
 ¦// should not be interpreted as a codec identifier.
 Instead, these                  ¦    KeyFrame                = 1,    // a seekable frame                             ¦
 ¦// UB[4] bits should be interpreted as VideoPacketType.                             ¦    InterFrame              = 2,    // a non - seekable frame                       ¦